-- (1) When police attend a report of, or detect a person attempting or threatening suicide, an Intelligence Submission or Street Check is to be entered in Atlas. - (2) The report must contain a description of the events, location of the incident, details of the parties involved and the outcome any admission process at an approved assessment centre (if any). - (3) EXEMPT PER SECTION 30(1)(e) - (4) The provisions of 2.17.1 (Mental Illness) are to be considered when dealing with persons believed to have attempted or threatened suicide.
+- (1) When police attend a report of, or detect a person attempting or threatening suicide, an Intelligence Submission or Street Check is to be entered in Atlas. - (2) The report must contain a description of the events, location of the incident, details of the parties involved and the outcome of any admission process at an approved assessment centre (if any). - (3) Crime Management Units are to ensure that all reports of this type are linked to 1PZ Operation Cormorant. - (4) The provisions of 2.17 (Mental Illness) and 9.2 (Youth Abuse and Neglect) are to be considered when dealing with persons believed to have attempted or threatened suicide.